Date last updated: 15/05/2018

-Persistent cookies: a type of cookies in which the data continues to be stored in the terminal and cannot be accessed and processed for a period defined by the person responsible for the cookie, and which may range from a few minutes to several years.
+Persistent cookies: a type of cookies in which the data continues to be stored in the terminal and can be accessed and processed for a period defined by the person responsible for the cookie, and which may range from a few minutes to several years.

 Depending on the purpose for which the data obtained through the cookies is processed: